-- Explain the duties of the LA and responsibilities of the relevant partners under Section 126 of the Social Services and Well-being (Wales) Act 2014. - Explain the safeguarding adults process and procedures. - Articulate how the Social Services and Well-being Act 2014 duties interface with other relevant legislation including the Human Rights Act 1998 and the Mental Capacity Act 2005 with a focus on the tension between autonomy, risk and protection. - Explain the importance of adopting a Making Safeguarding Personal approach. - Plan and conduct an enquiry to best practice standards. - Demonstrate recording notes and records to best practice standards. - Assess notes and records to formulate a report to best practice standards.
+- Explain the duties of the LA and responsibilities of the relevant partners under Section 42 of The Care Act 2014. - Explain the safeguarding adults process and procedures. - Articulate how the Care Act 2014 duties interface with other relevant legislation including the Human Rights Act 1998 and the Mental Capacity Act 2005, with a focus on the tension between autonomy, risk and protection. - Construct a risk assessment using a risk assessment tool. - Explain the importance of adopting a Making Safeguarding Personal approach. - Plan and conduct an enquiry to best practice standards. - Demonstrate recording notes and records to best practice standards. - Assess notes and records to formulate a report to best practice standards.